The City of Castle Pines is committed to transparency and accountability.

 The budget not only serves as a financial plan, but also as a tool for accountability.

 So, where does the City's money come from and how is it used?
 This brief budget overview has the answers.

 The City receives revenue from a variety of sources including sales & use taxes, fees for service, and a small percentage from property taxes.

 Did You Know?

-Of the entire amount assessed on each individual property, the City of Castle Pines receives 3.5%.
-The remaining 96.5% goes to the Douglas County School District, Castle Pines North Metro District, Douglas County Government, South Metro Fire District, Douglas County Library, and others.
+Of the entire property tax amount assessed on each individual property, the City of Castle Pines receives approximately 3.5%, directly passed through to the Douglas County Sheriff's Office for law enforcement services.
+The remaining 96.5% goes to the Douglas County School District, Castle Pines North Metro District, Douglas County Government, South Metro Fire Authority, Douglas County Library, and other local service providers.

 Having a third party review of financial statements provides a system of checks and balances to assure that City monies are spent appropriately.
 Auditors review financial statements for accuracy and financial processes to confirm that they are in line with generally accepted government accounting principles.

 Snow and ice removal operations are critical for safe transportation and the economic health of our city.
 Learn more about the City of Castle Pines snow and ice removal efforts, download the 2017-2018 Snow Season Summary.

 The Pavement Management Program is a strategic, proactive approach to extending the lifespan of roadways, minimizing the cost of maintaining road surfaces, and prioritizing maintenance and reconstruction projects.
 Check out the 2017 Pavement Management Report.